exonum/exonum-doc/src/get-started/java-binding.md

 ## Common Library

-Java Binding includes the common library module that can be useful for Java clients and does not have a dependency on Java Binding Core.
+Java Binding includes a library module that can be useful for Java clients and does not have a dependency on Java Binding Core.
+The module contains Java classes obligatory for core that can now as well be easily applied in clients, if necessary.
+In this case the classes are simply launched by a user as a library.
 The library provides the ability to create transaction messages, check proofs, serialize/deserialize data and perform cryptographic operations.
 For using the library just include the dependency in your `pom.xml`: